 The Poulsbo Parks and Recreation Department benefits from a robust volunteer force.
-In fact, it is safe to say that without our volunteer support or parks and recreation programs would be unable to achieve the level of success we have experienced.
-The following are just some examples of the level of volunteerism we receive from the community and local service clubs:
+In fact, it is safe to say that without the volunteer support, the parks and recreation programs would be unable to achieve the level of success experienced.
+The following are just some examples of the level of volunteerism provided by the community and local service clubs: